Participatory action research (PAR): overview, principles, and resources

 Fig: The multiple linked facets of participatory action research.

-Participatory action research (PAR) is a collaborative approach that combines action and research to drive meaningful change while generating public knowledge.
-It bridges elements of consultancy, change agency, and field research, focusing on improving situations through iterative cycles of planning, acting, observing, and reflecting.
-A key aim of PAR is to build the self-help competencies of participants, empowering them to address challenges and sustain long-term improvements.
+Participatory action research (PAR) is a collaborative approach to research and change that combines action and inquiry in real-world settings.
+It brings together elements of consultancy, change practice, and field research, with a focus on improving situations through iterative cycles of planning, acting, observing, and reflecting.
+A key aim of PAR is to build the self-help capabilities of participants, enabling them to respond to challenges and sustain improvements over time.

 The principles of PAR underpin the development of practices across many fields.
-By emphasising experiential and reflexive learning, PAR helps individuals and groups adapt their knowledge through real-world experiences.
-This approach formalises the process of learning by doing, fostering collaboration while also supporting personal practice improvement.
+By emphasising experiential and reflexive learning, PAR helps individuals and groups adapt their understanding through real-world experience.
+In this way, it formalises learning by doing, supporting both collaboration and the ongoing development of practice.

-My recent LfS post, Participatory action research: tackling today’s complex challenges, provides an overview of PAR, exploring its relevance in addressing pressing issues like climate adaptation, biodiversity loss, and social equity.
-The following links point to additional resources and insights to help you understand and apply PAR in practice.
+An accompanying LfS post, Participatory action research: tackling today’s complex challenges, provides an overview of PAR, exploring its relevance in addressing pressing issues like climate adaptation, biodiversity loss, and social equity.
+The following resources provide further perspectives, frameworks, and practical guidance for understanding and applying PAR in practice.

 Participatory action research: tackling today’s complex challenges